 VOC: The Good, Bad, and Ugly Feedback – How and Why to Capture It All!

 The information age leaves us drowning in new insights, perspectives, and ideas each and everyday.
 We can find what’s happening in the world instantaneously and within a click or two.
-This is no different for your company when it comes to searching out product feedback from your customers and target audience to build the foundation of a modern voice of the customer program.
-Feedback may be currently living in parts of your organization that you’re not aware in no small part due to the sheer fact that it’s easier than ever to share your thoughts, opinions, and feelings on products in the marketplace.
+Your company faces the same challenge when searching for product feedback from customers and your target audience.
+This feedback is essential for building the foundation of a modern voice of the customer program.
+Implement effective voice of the customer strategies to uncover feedback hidden within your organization.
+It’s easier than ever to share thoughts, opinions, and feelings on products in the marketplace.

-In this post, we are going to to focus on the importance of capturing any and all feedback when it comes to how people use your product, why they use your product, and what they could potentially use your product for — this is integral to a high-functioning voice of the customer program.
+In this post, we will focus on the importance of capturing all types of feedback about your product.
+This includes how people use it, why they use it, and potential new uses for it.
+Gathering this feedback is integral to maintaining a high-functioning voice of the customer program.

 Impact of VOC on your business

-When you start typing “voice of the customer” into Google, some of the related searches people search for say it all when it comes to big picture impact of VOC: What is critical to quality?
-With a well-built and consistently managed VOC program, the quality of the product is at it’s best at any given time.
+When you type “voice of the customer” into Google, related searches highlight the big-picture impact of VOC: What is critical to quality?
+A well-built and consistently managed VOC program ensures your product’s quality remains at its best at all times.
 With a VOC program, organizations will also start to see:

 • Higher customer retention, trust, and loyalty